What services does Rbate offer to manufacturers and service providers?

 Each bid is associated with a product category and product distribution region, targeting the bid at all products in all markets that overlap both this category and region.
 You cannot at present specify that your question be given only to purchasers of specific products, however when you view the answers to text-response questions you are shown the name of the product associated with each answer.

 A bid cannot become active until Rbate approves the question's text.
 Questions are automatically submitted for approval when a bid associated with an unapproved question is saved or updated.
 If you change the text of a question used on one or more bids, those bids will be inactivated until the new text is approved.
 You can submit a question for reapproval by re-saving one of the bids on which it is used.
-You will be notified when a question has been approved or rejected.
+You will be notified when a question has been approved or rejected, and, if rejected, the reason for that rejection.

 An answer credit system is also used to ensure that Makers who offer rebates and bonuses don't feel exploited by competitors, who can question their customers but, by avoiding offering rebates, do not allow their own customers to be surveyed.